bonjoe/SolPrInt/README.md

-# SolPrInt – Reinforcement Learning Control of a Standalone PV Oil Press
+# SolPrInt

-SolPrInt is a RL agent to optimize oil extraction in rural, off-grid contexts.
+SolPrInt is a RL agent to control oil extraction in rural, off-grid contexts.
 A policy trained with 15 years of solar irradiance data is embedded into an ESP32-based controller driving a mechanical press powered by standalone photovoltaics.

 ---